 - Let them help you make the smoothie.
 It might help!
 (It might not, but it’s always worth a shot!)

-To make this with regular milk, use dairy or nondairy white milk and add 2 tablespoons cocoa powder and 1-2 teaspoons honey or maple syrup as needed to taste.
+- To make this with white milk, add 2 tablespoons cocoa powder and 1-2 teaspoons honey or maple syrup to taste if needed.

 - Measure out the ingredients.